FrodeHus/react-spa-keycloak/README.md

 Which is a good practice anyway - start using good security practices as early as possible so you don't forget or have to change many things later.

-This is why the `docker-compose.yml` will run a nginx reverse-proxy in front of Keycloak with a self-signed certificate.
+This is why the `docker-compose.yml` setup is configured to use self-signed certificates (provided for you in the `keycloak-data/certs` directory).

-If you wish to create your own certificate, just issue the command (inside the `nginx` directory):
+If you wish to create your own certificate, just issue the command (inside the `keycloak-data/certs` directory):

 ```bash
 openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout keycloak.key -out keycloak.crt -config keycloak-cert.conf -passin pass:YourStrongPassword